 - Balance open shelves with a few baskets to hide clutter.

-Adjustable shelving lets you evolve your storage as your life on the road changes—pretty smart, right?
+Adjustable shelving lets you evolve your storage as your life on the road changes, which feels pretty smart for a piece that just hangs on the wall.

 14. Dual-Purpose Benches for Dining and Storage